Dilmperis/My_utility_codes/README.md

 12. 💾 **Checkpointing (Saving Models):**
     - ✅ Best model (based on validation/test performance)
     - 📌 Save model every *n* epochs or last epoch
+13. A good idea is to use all the hyperparameters as parser.arguments, and then save the command also in the loggings!
+    So that way you will know the results, but also how you got them.
 ---

 > Tip: Combine this checklist with tools like TensorBoard or Weights & Biases for better monitoring.